passes-org/passes/packages/reqs/README.md

 ## Defining a Pass Request Type

-To create a pass request type, you need 3 things:
+To create a Pass Request type, you need 3 things:

 1. **A Request Tag**.
-A string to identify your pass request.
-This is what Pass Providers will use to interpret your pass request, so it should _uniquely_ identify your pass request type.
-A good way to make your request tag unique is to make it the URI of the pass request type's specification on your website.
+A string to identify your Pass Request.
+This is what Pass Providers will use to interpret your Pass Request, so it should _uniquely_ identify your Pass Request type.
+A good way to make your request tag unique is to make it the URI of the Pass Request type's specification on your website.
 Another good option is a Passes Protocol RFC number (when we launch the RFCs tracker).

 2. **A Request Body Codec**.
-This translates the rich representation of the request body data your pass request type uses to binary and back.
+This translates the rich representation of the request body data your Pass Request type uses to binary and back.

 3. **A Result Body Codec**.
-This is just like the _request_ body codec, but for your pass request's result body data.
+This is just like the _request_ body codec, but for your Pass Request's result body data.

 ### Codecs